Dylan-Speight/definitely_not_etsy/README.md

 ### Site Screenshots

 **Home Page Pt.
 1:**
 ![picture](docs/Itzy-Home-Page-1-SS.png)

 **Home Page Pt.
 2:**
 ![picture](docs/Itzy-Home-Page-2-SS.png)

 **Example Store Page:**
 ![picture](docs/Itzy-Store-Page.png)

 ### Tech Stack Rundown (SAQ 5 & 10)
 *5. Identify and describe the software to be used in your App.*
 *10. Detail any third party services that your App will use.*

 We used Ruby on Rails (RoR) as the framework for this application's development.
 The base for each page was built using HTML5 and styled using CSS (utilising SCSS).
 A minimal amount of Javascript was used to create the toggle functionality for the hamburger/user menus in the navigation bar.
-The application was deployed to Heroku, a platform as a service (PaaS) provider, allowing build and run an application that exists in the cloud.
+The application was deployed to Heroku, a Platform as a Service provider, allowing us to build and run an application that exists in the cloud.
 We called the Google Fonts API to import our font choice, 'Work Sans', and the Font Awesome CDN to utilise some groovy little icons throughout our web application.

 **Ruby Version:** 2.6.2